Zygo/bees/docs/btrfs-kernel.md

   at the same time can lead to a kernel hang.
 The workaround is to reduce the thread count to 1 with `-c1`.

-* **Tree mod log issues**:  bees will detect that a btrfs balance is running, and pause bees activity until the balance is done.
-This avoids running both the `LOGICAL_INO` ioctl and btrfs balance at the same time, which avoids kernel crashes on old kernel versions.

-  The numbers for "tree mod log issue #" in the above table are arbitrary.
-  There are a lot of them, and they all behave fairly similarly.

-  This workaround is less necessary for kernels 5.4.19 and later.

 * **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too high, the kernel consumes more and more CPU while also holding locks